Substra/hlf-k8s/README.md

 # HLF k8s

+HLF-k8s is a network of [Hyperledger Fabric](https://hyperledger-fabric.readthedocs.io/en/release-1.4) orderers and peers forming a permissioned blockchain.

-A deployment of [Hyperledger Fabric](https://www.hyperledger.org/projects/fabric) for the [Substra project](https://github.com/SubstraFoundation/substra).
+It is part of the [Substra project](https://github.com/SubstraFoundation/substra).

 ## Prerequisites